Technology / Networking

 That seemed like a lot of work, right?
 If you are logged in to a Cisco router that's connected to the subnet, there's a more efficient and easier way to get the subnet.
 Using the command "show ip route" in the Cisco router command line, the output includes the subnet for the IP address.

 Of course, you won't always have the command line at your fingertips.
 That's why it's important to understand how IPv4 addressing works and be able to calculate subnets.
 Using a chart like the one above and the method we covered makes that process easier.
-You'll be able to identify addresses from subnets in minutes, even seconds.
-Who knows, at that point, you'll want to tackle IPv6 subnetting.
+You can identify addresses from subnets in minutes, even seconds.
+Who knows, you'll want to tackle IPv6 subnetting at that point.

 For now, Keith Barker explains how to reverse engineer an IPv4 address.